See a drone's view of a reported Texas 'tent city' for migrant children

 BBC News correspondent Aleem Maqbool also posted two extended looks at the drone footage to Twitter.

-The reunions come after a week in which the tech industry condemned the Trump administration for allowing the spearations, and an image of a toddler crying at the border went viral on Twitter.
+The reunions come after a week in which the tech industry condemned the Trump administration for allowing the separations, and an image of a toddler crying at the border went viral on Twitter.

 Discuss: See a drone's view of a reported Texas 'tent city' for migrant children